 Parents and children were recruited to participate in Stony Brook University Department of Psychology campus research on children’s temperament and behavior.

 CSR recruited parents of pre-school children in New York City to participate in a research study being conducted at Hunter College on children’s emotions.

 Over 400 adults were interviewed across the United States in 2008 to estimate the prevalence and demographic distribution of non-suicidal self-injury (NSSI).
 This study was funded by the Vice President for Research at Stony Brook University through the Seed Grants for Survey Research Program.

 Over 250 heterosexual couples with at least one adolescent child in the home in Suffolk County were interviewed to assess interparental conflict strategies and behaviors, as well as parenting style.
-The adolescents in the home were also interviewed to assess their view of their parents’ interparental relationship, their relationship with their parents, and their romantic relationships.
 The study funding was provided by the Vice President for Research at Stony Brook University through the Seed Grants for Survey Research Program.

 A John Jay College Psychology Professor and clinician asked 800 New York State residents their perception of mental illness as part of the Pulse of New York State Poll in 2011.
 RDD sample was used.